mminer/mminer.github.com/_posts/2020-01-07-flatbuffers.md

 ## Worthwhile?

 FlatBuffers work well for Streak.
 The performance gains vastly improve the user experience.
-But it's only one performance optimization, not the whole solution, and there are numerous downsides.
+But it's only one performance optimization, not the whole solution, and there are many downsides.

 It's unfamiliar technology for one.
 Prior to joining Streak I had used Thrift and Protocol Buffers, but FlatBuffers hadn't crossed my radar.
 Binary formats of any kind add developer friction and FlatBuffers are no exception.
 Inspect a binary response in Chrome DevTools and you'll see something that looks like this: